SeriousHorncat/uab-cgds-core-group-meeting-website/README.md

 ## How to run

-1. Move your TSV exported from ReadCube `publications.csv` to the `config` directory and name it `publications.csv`.
-2. Run in terminal
+3. Run in terminal using Python3

    ```bash
    python3 src/generate_html.py